 As detailed above, the mandatory measurement framework imposed by the Local Government (Financial Management) Regulations requires, as a minimum, all assets carried at a revalued amount to be revalued regulatory framework.

-Where fair values are relevant for the preparation of the budget document (For budget include "rRelevant disclosures, in accordance with the requirements of the Australian Accounting Standards have been made in the budget as necessary.")
+(For budget include "Relevant disclosures, in accordance with the requirements of the Australian Accounting Standards have been made in the budget as necessary.")